randomaccess2023/MG2023/Video 46/README.md

 In this video, I showed how a Vector-Quantized Variational AutoEncoder (`VQ-VAE`) can be trained using `MNIST` dataset.

 There are mainly three parts in a `VQ-VAE`: an `encoder`, a `vector-quantizer` and a `decoder`. __Encoder__ extracts features from the original data and then they are provided to the __Vector Quantizer__ section.
 This section learns a codebook (a fixed-size table of embedding vectors) and outputs discretized latent embeddings.
-Finally, __Decoder__ receates the input samples from these discretized latent embeddings.
+Finally, __Decoder__ recreates the input samples from these discretized latent embeddings.

 There are three loss components in a `VQ-VAE`: `reconstruction loss`, `codebook loss` and `commitment loss`. __Reconstruction loss__ optimizes the encoder and decoder. __Codebook loss__ moves the embedding vectors towards the encoder output. __Commitment loss__ makes sure the encoder commits to an embedding.